 - One Zany Scheme cooked up by Wraith Squadron in the X-Wing Series is to start a Bar Brawl with some soldiers so they can be waved through the gate of their base by presenting themselves as Shore Patrol delivering the losers of such a brawl home to sleep it off.
 After beating up a squad of soldiers, they rob their victims and give the proceeds of their robbery to the bar's owner as payment for the damages.

 - In Barney Miller one or more of the perps of the week have had a fight in an establishment which is pressing charges, then are informed that the establishment will drop the charges if they'll pay for damages.

-- The Neverwinter Nights 2 expansion Mask of the Betrayer has a tavern where the owner will fine you if you start a bar fight and/or vandalise any of the furniture.
+- The Neverwinter Nights 2 expansion Mask of the Betrayer has a tavern where the owner will fine you if you start a bar fight and/or vandalize any of the furniture.

 - After Megaman stops a pirate attack on the city in Mega Man Legends, he can contribute to the city rebuilding fund to help repair the damage the pirates caused during the attack.

-- At least once in Nodwick, the fighter Yeagar ended up with the tab for damages after a bar brawl — he was the last guy standing.
+- At least once in Nodwick, the fighter Yeagar ends up with the tab for damages after a bar brawl — he is the last guy standing.

 - The Teaser of one Arthur episode had them watching trailers for a Bland-Name Product of a James Bond movie.
 After subduing a villain in a fancy restaurant, the hero tells the manager to put the damage on his tab.